The New Indian Express: Circulation

 The New Indian Express has a net paid circulation of 595,618 copies.
 NIE achieves its biggest penetration (paid sales per head of population) in the state of Kerala.
+In Kerala, the newspaper has a circulation of 1,24,005 copies.
 It claims to be the first Indian newspaper to give insurance benefits to its subscribers.
 It is published in a geographical area that covers approximately 24 per cent of the national population.
 The New Sunday Express (the Sunday edition of the NIE) is arguably the flagship publication, with magazine supplements incorporating national and international themes and sections on developmental issues, society, politics, literature, arts, cinema, travel, lifestyle, sports, new-age living, self-development and entertainment.

 Recent changes

 During late 2007/early 2008, there was a big shakeout of editorial staff, with many old hands leaving to make way for new.
 In April 2008, the newspaper underwent a major, drastic and exceptionally modern layout and design makeover and launched a huge advertising campaign.